 Interest income on mortgage investments and other investment income are recognized on a time proportionate basis using the effective interest rate method.
-Interest is calculated on the gross carrying amount for each mortgage receivable in Stage 1 and Stage 2 and interest is not accrued on the mortgage receivable identified as being in Stage 3.
+Interest is calculated on the gross carrying amount for each mortgage receivable in Stage 1 and Stage 2.